jessemenning/ordermgt/README.md

   - Settings --> Actions --> General --> Allow all actions and reusable workflows
   - Settings --> Actions --> General --> Workflow permissions --> Enable read/write
 - Confiure the secrets in your repo as per the [workflow files](.github/workflows)
+- Edit this readme to match your project description